Skip to main content

 subject

 "self" (speaker is the party-at-risk described by the signals), "other" (speaker is reporting someone else's situation), or "unknown" (ambiguous).
-Only "self" can drive verdict above "clear" on user-side axes — third-person disclosure changes what the signals mean.
+Only "self" can drive salience above the watch threshold on user-side axes — third-person disclosure changes what the signals mean.

 Every axis always appears with {level, score}. score is [0, 1]. level is one of: